 An initiative that has grown in popularity since its pilot year in 2012 is the parent-student tutoring program, which encourages active involvement of family members in their children’s education.
 Learning from and in conjunction with one another, this is yet another catalyst for lasting and meaningful community-building brought to El Zaite through Lidia Coggiola.

-III.
+IV.
 Conchita Scholarship Program

 The Conchita Scholarship seeks to provide funding for academic initiatives, especially in the pursuit of formal, post-secondary education.
 Currently, the program serves 12 students, just over 40% of whom are females.
 This is an impressive ratio given the gender inequality that grows following the primary and secondary grade levels in El Salvador.